Email

 Aerial rotation rate.

-13. A ground radar transmitting at a PRF of 1200 pulses/second will have a maximum unambiguous range of approximately
+17. A radar facility transmitting at a Pulse Recurrence Frequency (PRF) of 1500 pulses/second will have a maximum unambiguous range or approximately

 270 NM.